-OVERVIEW: Tu has concentrated his philanthropy on the Freedom Writers Foundation and music education, but his giving seems to be expanding to include higher education, and seems to be preparing to get into more traditional forms of philanthropy, having recently formed the John and Mary Tu Foundation.
-In a recent year, the foundation gave away more than $2 million in grants, most of which directed to arts outfits and music education.
+OVERVIEW: John Tu has concentrated his philanthropy on the Freedom Writers Foundation and music education, but his giving seems to be expanding to include higher education, and seems to be preparing to get into more traditional forms of philanthropy, having formed the John and Mary Tu Foundation with is wife Mary.

 BACKGROUND: John Tu was born in China, grew up in Taiwan, and studied electrical engineering in Germany before immigrating to Southern California.
 In the 1980a, Tu met David Sun, and the two began selling computer memory out of their garage.
 Eventually, they sold their first company for $6 million, and started another organization, Kingston Technologies.
 In 1996, Sun and Tu sold 80% of Kingston to Softbank for $1.5 billion, and in 1999 they repurchased those shares for $450 million.
 Even more than 25 years and $2.6 billion after founding what is now known as the largest private computer memory company in the United States, Sun and Tu still do their work from cubicles in the center of the sales floor.